anpham6/squared/README.md

 * gif
 * tiff

-node-express offers only read support for GIF and TIFF.
+node-express has only read support for GIF and TIFF.
+Opacity can be applied only to PNG and GIF.

 ```xml
 format[@%]?(minSize(0),maxSize(*))?(width(n)xheight(n)#?cover|contain|scale)?{...rotate(n)}?|opacity|?:image/{format}